List of amusement park rankings

 Amusement parks and theme parks are terms for a group of entertainment attractions, rides, and other events in a location for the enjoyment of large numbers of people.
 Amusement parks are located all around the world with millions of people visiting them every year.
 This list of amusement park rankings summarizes the attendance records, park rankings and the results of public polls of amusement parks around the world.

 Attendance records

 This is a list of annual attendance figures of amusement parks and water parks released by TEA, the Themed Entertainment Association.

 Amusement park corporations

 This section lists the top 10 largest amusement park corporations in order of annual attendance.

 Amusement parks

 Worldwide

 This section lists the top 25 largest amusement parks worldwide in order of annual attendance.
+The list is sorted by 2023 attendance, but includes the top 25 from 2019, before the COVID-19 pandemic.

 North America

 This section lists the top 20 largest amusement parks in North America in order of annual attendance.

 Europe

 This section list the top 20 largest amusement parks in Europe in order of annual attendance.